 Israel and Palestine Policy Report

 In 2005 OWHR Institute’s Executive Director, Isaac Romano is interviewed in this fun-filled, illuminating broadcast on Kootenay Coop Radio’s popular morning program, “By the People”, hosted by Sjeng Derkx.
-All the while, worldwide media coverage followed Isaac, The Welcoming Peace Sculpture and the major War Resister’s Our Way Home Peace Event and Reunion gathering that took place in the mountains of British Columbia, Canada, July 6th to 9th 2006.
+All the while, worldwide media coverage followed Isaac and the major War Resister’s Our Way Home Peace Event and Reunion gathering that took place in the mountains of British Columbia, Canada, July 6th to 9th 2006.
 Billed as “Canada’s Woodstock,” Isaac Romano initiated and directed this remarkable, historic peace event, with an exceptional team of volunteers.
 Far more world media attention followed and covered Isaac Romano and his Our Way Home Peace Event and Reunion war resisters peace conference than covered the Vancouver World Peace Forum that took place three weeks prior to the Our Way Home Peace Event, including front section full-page stories in The Sunday New York Times, front page in The Los Angeles Times, The Globe and Mail, The National Post, CNN, BBC, CBC, ABC World News Tonight and of course Fox News.

 Many voices rang out at the Our Way Home Reunion and Peace Event at the Brilliant Cultural Centre and Selkirk College in Castlegar July 6-9.
 The intention was to honour the thousands of men and women whose lives were forever changed during the Vietnam war era and to provide the means for personal healing journeys.
 This intention was well met throughout four days of speeches, workshop breakout sessions, panel discussions, evening entertainment and opportunities for informal exchanges.